 Six months ago, writing this blog in the Lane4 office (as I currently am) would not have been remarkable.

 It is the first time that I have been inside this building for over four months, and I feel a mixture of excitement and apprehension as I look around.
-We’re not officially reopening the office until 1st September, but a few people are here for various reasons.
-After all this time, seeing familiar faces in familiar spaces just serves to drive home how much has changed.
+We officially reopened the office on 1st September and now my Lane4 colleagues and I can work in the office as often or as little as we like.
+After all this time, seeing familiar faces in familiar spaces is a delight, but one that just serves to drive home how much has changed.

 The external cause of all this change is the same for everyone – COVID19 – but the emotional transitions that people have gone through, and are continuing to experience, will be unique to them.